How Motherhood Has Impacted Zoe Saldana’s Self-Care Routine

-You might know Zoe Saldana as a green, extremely strong extra-terrestrial or a large-and-in-charge blue royal Avatar.
-Although she doesn’t actually look like the characters she plays in Guardians of the Galaxy and Avatar respectively, their fierce and playful personalities match her’s perfectly.
+You might know Zoe Saldana as a green, extremely strong extraterrestrial or a large-and-in-charge blue royal Na’vi.
+Although she doesn’t actually look like the characters she plays in Guardians of the Galaxy and Avatar respectively, their fierce and playful personalities match hers perfectly.

 It makes sense that the 39-year-old actress blends power and play in her everyday life because she has a ton on her plate: work, activism, and three baby boys— twins who are three and a one-and-a-half-year-old.
 Amidst her busy schedule, we had the pleasure of catching up with Saldana as she enjoyed an Italian getaway with her family.